-What is regenerative gardening you ask?
-Regenerative revolves mainly around the idea that we should build soil quality over time.
+Regenerative agriculture centers around one simple idea: that we should build soil quality over time.
 This is the process of soil regeneration.

 regenerative gardening organic squash corn desert soil building

 After a couple years of soil-building, this poor desert sand transformed into a healthy thriving microcosm.
-It can now support huge yields from a broad range of crops.
+It can now support large yields from a broad range of crops - like these butternut squash.

 Somehow agriculture has strayed away from this very obvious connection between soil health, ecosystem health, and plant health.

-Chemical agriculture and soil neglect have become so bad in the last century that we’ve degraded the majority of the arable soils the entire globe over.
+Chemical agriculture and soil neglect have become so bad in the last century that we've degraded the majority of the arable soils the world over.
+Some estimates put current average soil organic matter content at <3% across global arable land, an alarming decline from the 10-15% SOM content average seen in arable soils before the introduction of chemical agriculture.

 The aim of regenerative agriculture is to halt this degradation, focus on soil health and remediation, and reverse the downward trend.
 By improving soil quality every year, we can heal the land and bring ecosystems back into natural balance.